reeveng/docs/src/lib/blogposts/dear-journal.md

 Never expected anything like this, but she's so cute and shit, yk?
 Without her, there wouldn't be a me, that much I am sure of.
 What is this mysterious invisible pull she has on me?
 How does she manage to pull me back in every time?
 Writing this whilst she's asleep, I don't think she knows the extend of her influence on my life.
 My empty meaningless life.
-The only meaningfull thing is her, her smile, just all of her.
+The only meaningful thing is her, her smile, just all of her.

 ...
 The best thing that ever happened to me...